myscriptbox/cookbook/README.md

-# Install the myscriptbox.org programs
+# Install the myscriptbox programs

 These programs work with `debian` systems or systems derived from debian, such as `ubuntu`, `mint`.
 Follow the link to find an (incomplete) list of [debian-derived distros](http://www.debian.org/misc/children-distros).